ktucalvin/CS5350/README.md

 ## Neural Networks

 First ensure all data is numeric.
-The `concrete` and `bank-note` datasets are set up for SVM learning.
+The `concrete` and `bank-note` datasets are set up for neural network learning.

 Basic usage:
 ```python